What is differential geometry: curves and surfaces: Spiral lemma

 \section{Spiral lemma}

 The following lemma was proved by Peter Tait \cite{tait} and later rediscovered by Adolf Kneser \cite{kneser}.

-\begin{thm}{Lemma} Assume that $\gamma$ is a smooth regular plane curve with strictly decreasing positive signed curvature.
-Then the osculating circles of $\gamma$ are nested; that is, if $\sigma_s$ denoted the osculating circle of $\gamma$ at $s$, then $\sigma_{s_0}$ lies in the open disc bounded by $\sigma_{s_1}$ for any $s_0<s_1$. \end{thm}
+\begin{thm}{Lemma} Assume $\gamma$ is a smooth plane curve with strictly decreasing positive signed curvature.
+Then the osculating circles of $\gamma$ are nested; that is, if $\sigma_s$ denotes the osculating circle of $\gamma$ at $s$, then $\sigma_{s_0}$ lies in the open disc bounded by $\sigma_{s_1}$ for any $s_0<s_1$. \end{thm}

-It turns out that the osculating circles of the curve $\gamma$ give a peculiar foliation of an annulus by circles; it has the following property: if a smooth function is constant on each osculating circle, then it must be constant in the annulus \cite[see][Lecture 10]{fuchs-tabachnikov}.
-Also note that the curve $\gamma$ is tangent to a circle of the foliation at each of its points.
-However, it does not run along any of those circles.